greglu/hbase-writer/README-Heritrix2.txt

 did not type in the name of the processor properly -- see heritrix_out.log for errors).
 - Set at least the zkquorum and table configuration for HBaseWriterProcessor.

-zkquorum
+zkQuorum (required)
   The zookeeper quroum that serves the hbase master address.
 Since hbase-0.20.0, the master server's address is returned by the zookeeper quorum.
-  So this value is a comma seperated list of the hosts listed in your zk quorum. i.e.: zkHost1,zkHost2,zkHost3,10.2.34.55,zkhost.example.com
+  So this value is a comma seperated list of the zk quorum. e.g. zkHost1,zkHost2,zkHost3

-zkclientport
-  The zookeeper quroum client port that clients should connect to to get HBase information. i.e.: 2181  (this is the default)

-table
+hbaseTableName (required)
   Which table in HBase to write the crawl to.
-This table will be created automatically if it doesnt exist. i.e.: Webtable
+This table will be created automatically if it doesnt exist. e.g. crawl

-write-only-new-records
+zkPort (defaults to 2181, which is the zookeeper default) The zookeeper quroum client port that clients should connect to to get HBase information. e.g. 2181

+contentColumnFamily
+  The column family name for where you want to save the content to.
+Defaults to "newcontent".

+contentColumnName
+  The column qualifier name for where you want to save the content to.
+Defaults to "raw_data" which becomes "newcontent:raw_data"

+curiColumnFamily
+  The column family name for storing the Crawl URI related information.
+Defaults to "curi".

+ipColumnName
+  The column qualifier name for storing the IP address.
+Defaults to "ip" which becomes "curi:ip".

+pathFromSeedColumnName
+  The column qualifier name for storing the path from seed.
+Defaults to "path-from-seed" which becomes "curi:path-from-seed".

+isSeedColumnName
+  The column qualifier name for storing whether the crawl is a seed.
+Defaults to "is-seed" which becomes "curi:is-seed".

+viaColumnName
+  The column qualifier name for storing where it came from.
+Defaults to "via" which becomes "curi:via".

+urlColumnName
+  The column qualifier name for storing the URL.
+Defaults to "url" which becomes "curi:url".

+requestColumnName
+  The column qualifier name for storing the request.
+Defaults to "request" which becomes "curi:request".

+onlyWriteNewRecords
   Set to "false" by default.
 In default mode, heritrix will crawl all urls regardless of existing rowkeys (urls).
   By setting this to "true" you ensure that only new urls(rowkeys) are written to the crawl table.

-process-only-new-records
+onlyProcessNewRecords
   Set to "false" by default.
 In default mode, heritrix will process (fetch and parse) all urls regardless of existing rowkeys (urls).
   By setting this to "true" you ensure that only new urls(rowkeys) are processed by heritrix.
 Also, if set to "true", heritrix doesnt download any content that is already existing as a record in the hbase table.

+defaultMaxFileSizeInBytes
+  Set to 20MB (20*1024*1024 bytes) by default.
+If data item is fetched and it exceeds this amount, the content will not be written to hbase.